-Many have had the sad experience of being forsaken by their father or mother.
-This can happen because of broken homes, differences of belief, addictions to drugs or alcohol, or other factors, even if our experience is mainly one of psychological isolation.
+Psalm 27: “Though my father and mother forsake me, the Lord will receive me.”
+This means many have had the sad experience of being forsaken by their father or mother.
+This can happen because of broken homes, differences of belief, or addictions to drugs or alcohol.
+Other factors can also contribute to this even if our experience is mainly one of psychological isolation.
 This abandonment often leaves children with emotional scars, and the pain may linger long into adulthood.
-However God can take the place in our lives of anyone who has abandoned us, fill the void they left, and heal the hurt they caused.
+However, God can take the place in our lives of anyone who has abandoned us.
+He can fill the void they left and heal the hurt they caused.
 He can direct us to those who may take the role of father or mother for us.
 His love is sufficient to meet all our needs.

 XOXO,